|Date of Birth||16.06.1988|

 Despite three wins in 2019 and one in 2020, Neuville fell short again.
 He split with long-term co-driver Nicolas Gilsoul less than a week before the 2021 season opener and joined forces with fellow countryman Martijn Wydaeghe.

-The duo hit it off immediately and claimed two wins, one of which came during their home round in Belgium.
-Neuville won’t lack motivation in his ninth season with the Korean squad in 2022.
+The duo hit it off immediately and claimed two wins - one of which came during their home round in Belgium – but their performances were only good enough to secure third in the championship.
+It was a similar story in 2022 when the pair again finished third.